 The New Procurement Review

-- DPI must conduct procurement reviews of SFA purchases and awarded contracts as outlined in USDA memorandum SP 45-2016.
+- DPI must conduct Procurement Reviews (PRs) of SFA purchases and awarded contracts as outlined in USDA memorandum SP 45-2016.

-The SNT will try to schedule the procurement review on a different date and time from the AR.
-However, some procurement reviews may occur right after the AR.
+The SNT will try to schedule the PR on a different date and time from the AR.
+However, some PRs may occur right after the AR.

-Most procurement reviews will be offsite, but some procurement reviews will be onsite because of the number or complexity of the awarded contracts and purchases.
+Most PRs will be offsite, but some PRs will be onsite because of the number or complexity of the awarded contracts and purchases.